sugrc/vllm-test/README.md

 Step by step instructions to install and set up the project on a local machine.

 ## Usage
-In the directory where the docker-compose.yaml file is located, run "docker compose up --build" It's recommended to run "docker compose down" after usage.
+In the directory where the docker-compose.yaml file is located, run "docker compose up --build".
+It's recommended to run "docker compose down" after usage.

 ## Documentation